alisaifee/coredis/docs/source/compatibility.rst

 PEXPIREAT
 *********

-Set the expiration for a key as a UNIX timestamp specified in milliseconds
+Sets the expiration time of a key to a Unix milliseconds timestamp.

 - Documentation: `PEXPIREAT <https://redis.io/commands/pexpireat>`_
 - Implementation: :meth:`~coredis.Redis.pexpireat`